 Welcome to 6th Grade

-My name is Stacey Larson, and this is my first year teaching 6th grade at St. Frances Cabrini.
-I graduated from St. Martin’s University with a BA in Elementary Education.
+My name is Stacey Larson.
+I am a graduate of St. Martin’s University with a BA in Elementary Education.
 I also earned an endorsement in English/L.A. and a minor in Religious Studies, as well as Catechetical Certification from the Archdiocese of Seattle.
 Previously, I taught for three years, grades 5-8, at a Catholic school in Tacoma.
-I am very happy to now be part of the caring and faith-filled community at Cabrini.
+I am very happy to be part of the caring and faith-filled community at Cabrini.

 My classroom is a cooperative environment where students, parents and teachers work together to find academic success.
 The students are challenged to develop academically, socially and spiritually.